 Is it secure?
 The way I look at it, it is in their best interest to keep their site secure, their business relies on it and it is probably a whole lot safer than me trying to remember a squillion different passwords or being daft enough to use the same on all sites – a hackers dream come true!

 ColorZilla – another chrome extension, allows you to easily pick up colours from your screen, handy when doing graphics work.

-Tailwind – this is another Pinterest scheduler.
-I actually use both Tailwind and Boardbooster together.
-TW doesn’t have the looping feature but it has other features which are worth paying for.
+Tailwind – this is a Pinterest scheduler.
+It doesn’t have a looping feature which would be handy and you do need to sit down and schedule posts out but it can be done in a couple of hours.
 You can get your first month free if you sign up here

 – I use this for paid stock images.
 They often have bundle sales which are good value.
 For other stock images – I have a whole post on the 100+ Stock Image sites

 , bookmark that page, you will thank me later.